 Accelerating Country Action on Mental Health

-Photos from the forum in October for the Mental Health Gap Action programme hosted by the World Health Organisation (WHO) focusing on accelerating action on Mental Health.
+In October the World Health Organisation (WHO) hosted the Mental Health Gap Action programme to focus on accelerating action on Mental Health.
 Tarek spent time discussing with other stakeholders progress on the WHO Mental Health Action plan 2013-2020.